Last updated: April 28, 2026

 Sources and methodology

-Classical authorities: Ptolemy Tetrabiblos III.10 (the foundational framework), Valentin Naibod (the empirical key bearing his name), Placidus de Titis (semi-arc method), Jean-Baptiste Morin Astrologia Gallica (key-comparison analysis), William Lilly Christian Astrology (English transmission).
+Classical authorities: Ptolemy Tetrabiblos III.10 (early length-of-life directions), Bonatti and the medieval Arabic-Latin tradition (broader predictive use), Placidus de Titis (semi-arc and neo-Ptolemaic method), Jean-Baptiste Morin Astrologia Gallica (key and method comparison), and William Lilly Christian Astrology (English Renaissance transmission).

 Modern reception: Martin Gansten Primary Directions: Astrology's Old Master Technique(Wessex 2009) is the standard contemporary reference.
 Bernadette Brady, Robert Hand, and Robert Schmidt have all contributed to the technique's revival.

-Computational defaults: Underlying natal data uses NASA's ANISE toolkit with JPL DE-440 kernels for arc-second precision.
+Computational defaults: Underlying natal data uses the JPL DE440s planetary ephemeris via ANISE.
 Direction math is performed in the browser using mean obliquity 23.4366°.
 Naibod key by default (1.0146 years per degree of arc).

 Birth Time Rectification Calculator